D. J. Smith (American football)

 Darryl Devon ”D. J.” Smith Jr. (born February 24, 1989), is an American football coach and former linebacker who is currently the defensive coordinator at Appalachian State and was formerly the linebackers coach at the University of Missouri.
-He was selected by the Green Bay Packers out of Appalachian State University in the sixth round (186th pick overall) of the 2011 NFL draft.
+He was selected by the Green Bay Packers out of Appalachian State in the sixth round (186th pick overall) of the 2011 NFL draft.

 Early life

 Smith attended Independence High School in Charlotte, North Carolina, where he started for three out of four years and was part of Independence football teams that went undefeated and won four straight North Carolina 4AA state titles.
 During his time at Independence High School, he was often rotated between middle and outside linebacker.
 He was an All-State recognition twice, an All-Conference nominee three times, and named team MVP his senior year.
 Smith also lettered three years in basketball.

 College career

 Smith went on to play for the Appalachian State University Mountaineers, where he led the NCAA Division I FCS in active tackles with 525 by the end of his career.
 He also became the first Appalachian State player since three-time NFL Pro Bowl nominee Dexter Coakley to have more than 500 tackles in his career.
 Smith majored in Business Management.